 Eggers is vice president for cybersecurity policy in the Cyber, Intelligence, and Security Division at the U.S. Chamber of Commerce.
 He leads the Chamber’s Cybersecurity Working Group, which focuses on developing and advocating for the Chamber’s cyber policies before Congress, the administration and the business community.

 Ekeland is managing partner for Tor Ekeland Law PLLC (New York) and partner at TorMark Law LLP (California).
 He represents hackers nationally in federal criminal court and regularly consults on cybersecurity and computer law.

-Ellis is the chief security officer of Akamai Technologies.
-He is the designer and patentholder of Akamai's SSL acceleration network, as well as several of the critical technologies underpinning the company’s Kona Security Solutions.
-Ellis is at the forefront of Internet policy; as a speaker, blogger, member of the FCC CSRIC, supporting Akamai's CEOs on the NIAC and NSTAC, and an advisory board member of HacKid.
+Ellis is operating partner at YL Ventures.
+He was previously the chief security officer of Akamai Technologies.
+He is the designer and patentholder of Akamai’s SSL acceleration network, as well as several of the critical technologies underpinning the company’s Kona Security Solutions.
 He is a graduate of MIT and a former U.S. Air Force officer, the recipient of the CSO Magazine Compass Award and Air Force Commendation Medal.